Home-buying 101: the 4 essential pieces of pre-mortgage homework

-Prospective lenders will use your three-digit credit score to determine your likeliness to pay off future debt (such as the mortgage you’re applying for).
+Prospective lenders will use your three-digit credit score to determine your likeliness to pay off future debt (such as the mortgage you want to apply for).
 If you don’t have a good credit score, the lender may refuse to approve your mortgage, or decide to approve it for a lower amount, and/or a higher interest rate.

 Knowing your credit score beforehand will give you a realistic expectation on whether your score is high enough for a lender to approve you for a mortgage loan.
 If your score is on the lower end of the spectrum, you can then focus some time on building up your credit rating before going through the mortgage application process.